Kashkaval: Serbia

 In Serbia, kačkavalj is traditionally a sheep milk hard cheese, and as such a protected brand of the city of Pirot.
 Other cheeses, made from a mix of cow and sheep milk, are sometimes also branded as kačkavalj but they cannot be defined as pirotski (of Pirot).

 Kačkavalj is one of the six traditional cheeses of Serbia.
 The production process (in Serbian) can be seen online, and according to a TV show video clip, it was brought to Pirot in the 1810s with the Dalmatian or Italian cheesemakers who settled in then-Ottoman Empire; the cheese was distributed throughout the Balkans (specifically mentioned in the link are Salonica and Istanbul).

 Levant

-In the Levant (Syria, Jordan, Palestinian territories, Israel, and Lebanon), qashqawān is widely used as a melting cheese, particularly in pastries.
-Hungarian-style kashkaval is the most common type found in the region.
+In the Levant (Syria, Jordan, Israel, Palestine, and Lebanon), qashqawān is widely used as a melting cheese, particularly in pastries.
+Hungarian-made kashkaval is the most common type found in the region.
+In Israel, the Hungarian kashkaval is virtually unknown, and the domestically consumed kashkaval is produced locally from cow and sheep milk by both the large dairies (Tnuva under the brand name Gil'ad, Tara Dairy under the brand name Noam) and by boutique dairies, such as Gad and Jacobs.
+Imported kashkaval is represented in Israeli grocery stores by the Euro Cheese brand.

 Turkey

 Kaşkaval (Ottoman: penir-i kaskaval) was a type of cheese consumed in Ottoman feasts.
-Evliya Çelebi's Seyahatnâme mentions that there at his time (17th century) in Istanbul 400 artisans produced different types of cheese: among them, cut cheese, Teleme cheese and Kaşkaval.
-In the same book is also mentioned that Kaşkaval cheese was produced in Çatalca.
+Evliya Çelebi's Seyahatnâme mentions that there at his time (17th century) in Istanbul 400 artisans produced different types of cheese: among them, cut cheese, teleme cheese and kaşkaval.
+In the same book is also mentioned that kaşkaval cheese was produced in Çatalca.